-Section 2.
 Shift Change Notice.
 The Employer agrees that it will give three (3) days notice prior to any shift change.
 In addition, the Employer agrees that when a shift is changed, the employee so assigned shall serve at least seven (7) days on a shift.
 The Employer further agrees that shift or duty assignments will not be made solely for disciplinary purposes.
-Annual shift changes shall occur prior to January 15th of any calendar year.
+Annual shift change notification shall occur by posting prior to December 1st of any calendar year, and to the best of his ability the Chief shall balance seniority across all 3 shifts.
+Such annual shift transfers shall occur effective between January 1 through January 15.
 Any other changes of shift that occur throughout the year will be made only to accommodate staffing requirements due to extended illness, injury, death, retirements or promotion of members of the Bargaining Unit.
 The Chief of Fire may approve shift changes mutually requested by employees and approved by both Shift Commanders.